englishphilosophy/english-philosophical-texts/README.md

 ## Lexicon

 This repository also includes a lexicon grouping every word in these texts into a smaller number of lemmas.
-This is used by [English Philosophical Texts Online](https://englishphilosophy.org) to lemmatize the texts, before performing stylistic analyses.
+This is used by to lemmatize the texts, before performing stylistic analyses.

 ## Ambiguous Words